data-8/zero-to-data-8/README.md

-# The DSEP Data 8 Stack
+# An Educator's Guide to Data 8

 Data 8 is a "Foundations in Data Science" course taught for first year students at UC Berkeley.
 It combines principles/skills in statistics, programming, inference, modeling,